brencass/DynaStandard_public/README.md

 #### Note:

 When i started this extension i wasnt sure if i would release the code or not, well i have made a choice that i will release the code.
-Though this is likely to happen after i have done the switch the forms to wpf windows, sorted some code out and released a comfortable version for package manager.
+Though this is likely to happen after i have done switched the forms to wpf windows, sorted some code out and released a comfortable version for package manager.

 #### This info page will be updated with more information in due course